-Readfield Community Library on Route 17,
+Readfield Community Library on Route 17, and

-Readfield Elementary School located on South Road, and

 Fire Station located adjacent to Readfield Corner on Route 17.

+Since the 2009 Comprehensive Plan Update the Readfield Elementary School located on South Road, along with all of its associated property, was transferred to Regional School Unit #38 through school consolidation.
+This was a significant change for the Town of Readfield and impacts are still being felt in 2021.

 Town Hall (Gile Hall):

 Gile Hall was constructed in 1834 and is in good condition.
 The first floor underwent renovation in 1997 including addition of handicapped access to the second floor via elevator.
-The renovation of the second floor of the Town Hall has been completed.
+The second floor of the Town Hall was renovated at a later date.
+The building continues to see periodic improvements to maintain its integrity and to respond to changing uses..
+Recent examples include the conversion of the stage area to an equipment room for Government TV broadcast and meeting recording and the installation of heat pumps on the second floor.

 Community Library:

 The Readfield Community Library was started in 1964 by volunteers from the Little Town Club, and was incorporated in 1976 as a private nonprofit organization.
 The Library was originally housed in a portion of the Alice Eaton Community House, which had been conveyed to the Little Town Club, and was moved in 1968 to Gile Hall.
 In 1989 the Library was returned to its present location in the Eaton Community House.

 With the move out of Gile Hall came the need for a professional librarian, more volunteers and added hours of accessibility.
-The Library presently has one librarian working 20 hours each week and approximately 30 active volunteers.
-It is open 16 hours every week.
-Library hours include 2 evenings: Monday from 6:00 to 8:00 P.M., Wednesday from 2:00 to 8:00 P.M., Thursday from 10 AM to 12:00 PM and Saturday from 10:00 A.M. to 4:00 P.M.
+The Library presently has one librarian working 28 hours each week and approximately 30 active volunteers.
+It is open 22 hours every week.
+Library hours include 2 evenings: Monday from 3:00 to 7:00 P.M., Tuesdays from 10:00 A.M. to 4:00 P.M., Wednesday from 1:00 to 7:00 P.M., and Saturday from 10:00 A.M. to 4:00 P.M.
 With 9,700 volumes on its shelves (about 3/4 of what Public Library Standards recommend), the Library currently circulates over 12,000 volumes per year.
 The Library also offers many community-based activities such as public computer access, children’s summer reading program, poetry readings and Christmas Tree Lighting.
 Space needs in the Library are critical for the collection, display, seating and storage.

 The 18th Century structure was renovated in 1989.
-The first floor was not designed for a load of book shelves and is under structural stress.
+In 2020 the entire roof of the Library was replaced from the top sill up and metal roofing was installed.
 The second floor is in poor condition and is not handicapped accessible.
-Overall, extensive renovations are needed.
+Overall, extensive renovations are needed to the second floor.
 Parking is considered adequate though partially on abutting property not under the town’s control.

-In 1990 the town voted to turn control of the Library over to a Readfield Library Board.
+In 1990 the town voted to form a Readfield Library Board of Trustees.
 The present Library Board consists of 9 trustees who hold 3-year terms.

-With the move out of Gile Hall came the need for a professional librarian, more volunteers and added hours of accessibility.
-The Library presently has one librarian working 20 hours each week and approximately 30 active volunteers.
-It is open 16 hours every week.
-Library hours include 2 evenings: Monday from 6:00 to 8:00 P.M., Wednesday from 2:00 to 8:00 P.M., Thursday from 10 AM to 12:00 PM and Saturday from 10:00 A.M. to 4:00 P.M.
-With 9,700 volumes on its shelves (about 3/4 of what Public Library Standards recommend), the Library currently circulates over 12,000 volumes per year.
-The Library also offers many community-based activities such as public computer access, children’s summer reading program, poetry readings and Christmas Tree Lighting.
-Space needs in the Library are critical for the collection, display, seating and storage.

-Taken together with building needs, serious consideration must be given whether to renovate or construct new, either as a stand-alone library or in conjunction with other municipal building needs.
+.

 Town Lands: